 Wright Crescent EES holds second place with the building structure adjacent to the shaft in place.
 The upper building will be erected following construction of the cross passages between shaft and tunnels.

 With Airport West EES still hosting the cooling towers for cross passage ground freezing works, building works will not commence in earnest until the second quarter of 2020.

 A cross passage is a short concrete tunnel which provides a link between two main tunnels, or a link between a tunnel and an EES.
 It takes up to three months to build each cross passage, which are up to 10 metres long and five metres high (around three metres high after final lining installation).

-Of the 12 tunnel-to-tunnel and three tunnel-to-egress shaft cross passages located along the alignment, three have now been completed.
+Of the 12 tunnel-to-tunnel and three tunnel-to-egress shaft cross passages located along the alignment, five have now been completed.